thalper/March-Madness/README.md

 On Tuesday, I created the GitHub Action for code coverage that prints out a comprehensive table after every commit to our repository.
 I also edited the testing section of our CI so we could run a unit test.
 On Thursday, I documented our deliverable for the week and submitted it.
 Then, I brainstormed with the group what to do with our AI weighting and simulator.
 On Friday, I assisted Tycho in creating and organizing new functions and files for our weighting and simulator.
 I also helping in finding more data for stats we were missing.

+Progress Report (Week of 02/13/22)

+Rylee Benes

+On Tuesday, we found new, better data on a new website, so I created an Excel sheet so that we could transfer the stats we wanted into a useable .csv file.
+I then completed filling out the seven remaining Excel sheets over Tuesday, Wednesday, and Thursday.
+On Thursday, I also helped the group in getting the data into our program and working on our game simulator.

 # References